History Files

 Parish Church of St Mary, Brook, Kent

-St Mary's Church Brook, is in the tiny parish of Brook, one of eight Kentish parishes which make up the Ashford ward known as the Saxon Shore, the other seven being Aldington, Bilsington, Bonnington, Brabourne, Hastingleigh, Ruckinge and Smeeth.
-The Saxon Shore Way is an ancient footpath which dates to the Roman occupation of Britain, and connects Gravesend to Rye and further, and which connected the Roman forts which used to exist along the coast.
+St Mary's Church Brook, is in the tiny parish of Brook, one of eight Kentish parishes to make up the Ashford ward called the Saxon Shore, the other seven being Aldington, Bilsington, Bonnington, Brabourne, Hastingleigh, Ruckinge and Smeeth.
+The Saxon Shore Way is the Roman-inspired connection between Gravesend and Rye and onwards.
+It used to connect the Roman forts which existed along the coast.
 Brook gained its parish church in the eleventh century.

 Parish Church of St Mary, Brook, Kent